pmglab/Drug-prioritization-based-on-DESE/README.md

 # SelDP
-The main code, data and script used in "Drug-Disease" association prediction based on KGGSEE.
+The main code, data and script used in "Drug-Disease" association prediction based on SelDP.